pantheon-systems/documentation/source/content/guides/enterprise-billing-center/02-invoices.md

 ## Access Your Invoices in the Dashboard

-You must have Admin privileges of the workspace to view invoices.
+You must have Admin privileges for the workspace to view invoices.
 Note that access may vary depending on how your organization has configured [roles and permissions](/guides/account-mgmt/workspace-sites-teams/teams#roles-and-permissions).

 1. Navigate to the dashboard.